 Wyoming provides for exceptions to its preemption statute:

-- Local governments can regulate “riots, disturbances, disorderly assemblies or parades, or any other conduct which disturbs or jeopardizes the public health, safety, peace or morality, in any public or private place.”2
+- Though firearms are not specifically mentioned, local governments can regulate “riots, disturbances, disorderly assemblies or parades, or any other conduct which disturbs or jeopardizes the public health, safety, peace or morality, in any public or private place.”2

 - Local governments can enforce zoning ordinances that encompass firearms businesses along with other businesses, as long as they are not designed to restrict the purchase or sale of firearms and ammunition.3